A.3 Convex Functions

 One simple example is distance to farthest point in a set \(\mathcal{C}\): \[ f(\bm{x})=\textm{sup}_{\bm{y}\in C}\left\Vert \bm{x} - \bm{y}\right\Vert. \]

-Another example if the maximum eigenvalue function of a symmetric matrix \[ \lambda_{\textm{max}}(\bm{X})=\underset{\bm{y}\neq\bm{0}}{\textm{sup}}\,\frac{\bm{y}^\T\bm{X}\bm{y}}{\bm{y}^\T\bm{y}}. \]
+Another example is the maximum eigenvalue function of a symmetric matrix, \[ \lambda_{\textm{max}}(\bm{X})=\underset{\bm{y}\neq\bm{0}}{\textm{sup}}\,\frac{\bm{y}^\T\bm{X}\bm{y}}{\bm{y}^\T\bm{y}}. \]

-Composition with arbitrary functions
+Composition with Arbitrary Functions

 We have observed that the composition of a function with an affine mapping preserves convexity.
 We will now examine the conditions under which this can be generalized to non-affine mappings.